ludwigschink/CppTemplate_Raspberry/README.md

 ### Prequels

-If this project is not stored under /home/pi/Desktop/Geany_WS/Raspberry_Cpp_Template, you have to do some changes in the geany project settings.
-If it's stores under mentioned path, you do not need any changes.
-But if so:
+If this project is not stored under /home/pi/Desktop/Geany_WS/Raspberry_Cpp_Template, you have to do some edits in the geany project settings.

 - Project -> Preferences
 - under the tap "Project" you can change the base directory (path to this project)

 ### Compiling

-inside geany:	- At the very first, click the tab 'Make' and then click 'cmake'.
+inside geany:	- At the very first, click the tab 'Make' and then click 'cmake' in the sub menu.
 				- output should end with something like 'Build files have been written to: /home/pi/Desktop/Geany_WS/Raspberry_Cpp_Template/build' if no errors occured.
 				- Now you can build: click the tab 'Make' and the again 'Make' or press shift-F9